 Ever since he could remember, Jon Dixon has had a passion for music.
 Jon began playing by ear at the age of four and has always enjoyed challenging himself by learning music in this manner.
 He began reading and studying classical piano at the age of 15 while enrolled at The High School For Fine and Performing Arts where he also studied Jazz with Mr. Edward Quick.
 Upon graduating he began performing with the Detroit Symphony Civic Jazz Orchestra under the direction of Detroit's own Godfather of jazz, the late Marcus Belgrave.
 While performing locally with this ensemble, he also attended Wayne State University where he studied jazz piano under Matt Michaels and holds a BA of Arts in Music.
 As time went on, word of mouth began to spread about Dixon and his talents.
 While in college he accompanied The Mosaic Youth Theater of Detroit as an accompanist/bandleader for their productions and concerts as well as performed all over the city and state.
 Jon currently teaches multiple group piano classes at the Michigan State University Community Music School in Midtown Detroit.
 He has had the chance to also play for/with Chick Corea, Jeff Hamilton, Robert Hurst, Delfayo Marsalis, John Clayton, The Count Basie Orchestra, Marcus Belgrave, The Detroit Symphony Orchestra, Leon Ware, N'Dambi, Jessica Care Moore, Malcolm Jamal Warner, Algebra Blessett, Mayaeni, Eric Roberson, Dwele, Goldie, Amp Fiddler and moreover the past decade.
 Recently Dixon has been taking another approach towards music and production while currently working on various Hi-Tech Jazz projects.
 In 2015 Jon started an independent label, 4EVR 4WRD (Forever Forward) to focus on making electronic music fused with elements of Jazz, Hip Hop and other styles of music.
 "I feel that it is important for me as a musician to not only continue the rich culture and history of both jazz and electronic music but to also use my knowledge, theory, and experience to combine the two and take both genres to the next level!"
 Dixon has had the chance to perform/record with Artists/Bands such as Galaxy 2 Galaxy, Interstellar Fugitives, Timeline, Amp Fiddler, Jeff Mills, Mike Banks, Derrick May, Francesco Tristano, Kenny Dixon Jr., Carl Craig, and more in the U.S. and abroad.
-Dixon is one of the city's most sought-after musicians for every genre ranging from jazz to techno.
+Detroit's Symphony Hall, The Barbican in London and Carnegie Hall in New York are just a few venues Jon has performed at.
+Because of that, Dixon is one of the city's most sought-after musicians for every genre ranging from jazz to techno.
 He believes that the more versatile and open-minded you are at your craft, the further it will take you.
 Jon is currently working on multiple projects that are sure to be the beginnings of a new approach and chapter in Detroit's music history.